Mainfreight reports 28 per cent lift in FY net profit, sees momentum

-Mainfreight reported a 28 per cent lift in full-year net profit as its global network continues to strengthen across its three core services of domestic transportation, warehousing and international freight forwarding.
+Mainfreight's shares rose 4.2 per cent after the company reported a 28 per cent lift in full-year net profit as it global network continues to strengthen across its three core services of domestic transportation, warehousing and international freight forwarding.

 The Auckland-based company said net profit was $137.6 million in the year to March 31 versus $107.7 million in the prior year.
 Revenue lifted 12.9 per cent to $2.95 billion and its earnings before interest, tax, depreciation and amortisation rose 19.5 per cent to $257.1 million.